-The Chairs of Governors are: Sandra Potter (email: sandrapotterdulwichwood@outlook.com) Giovanna Pimilio (email: pomiliogiovanna@gmail.com) The Vice-chair is: Taryn McLelland (email: scotttaryn@yahoo.co.uk) Southwark's LADO is: Eva Simcock - Tel: 020 7525 0689; Mob: 07943076608; Email: Eva.Simcock@southwark.gov.uk .
-LADO can also be contacted via Qau.Safeguarding@southwark.gov.uk .
+The Vice-chair is: Taryn McLellen Email: scotttaryn@yahoo.co.uk

+Southwark's LADO is: Eva Simcock - Tel: 020 7525 0689; Mob: 07943076608; Email: Eva.Simcock@southwark.gov.uk.
+LADO can also be contacted via Qau.Safeguarding@southwark.gov.uk.

 There is also a duty system and one of the CP Coordinators in Quality Assurance Unit is on duty each day to deal with LADO issues when LADO is unavailable.
 Duty telephone number for enquiries/referrals is 020 7525 3297

-The LA's Strategic Lead Officer for safeguarding in education services is: the Director of Education Nina Dohel 020 7525 3252
+The LA's Strategic Lead Officer for safeguarding in education services is: the Director of Children's Services Alasdair Smith 020 7525 0654